yohanboniface/casperserver/README.md

 # CasperServer

-Simple utility server for mocking requests in [CasperJS](http://casperjs.org/).
+Simple utility server for mocking requests and responses in [CasperJS](http://casperjs.org/).

 Warning: it's *experimental* and *work in progress*.